qooee/.github/profile/README.md

 ## Qooee! 👋

-Hey there, we are Qooee (TM), building tools and services to connect people and help keep communication friendly and professional.
+Hey there, we are Qooee (TM).
+Qooee is the simplest way to stay in touch!
 We are a startup in Sydney, Australia.

 Qooee is a registered trademark.